padrino/padrino-docs/posts/padrino-0-10-0-routing-upgrades-rbx-and-jruby-support-and-minor-breaking-changes.md

 on every application within a project.
 For those that are curious, the `Padrino::Rendering` module is the functionality that enhances “render” to auto-locate templates and adds support for I18n amongst a variety of other conveniences that makes template rendering much more powerful and convenient.
 If you are using `render "index"` in your code then you are using this module.
 Commit [here](https://github.com/padrino/padrino-framework/commit/981f481eee02d16ed206eedf801f831627a2ec37).

 ## Rubinius and JRuby Compatibility

 This release also marks full support for [Rubinius](http://rubini.us) and [JRuby](http://www.jruby.org), two of the upcoming stable ruby implementations gaining attention.
 As of [this tweet](http://twitter.com/#!/DAddYE/status/77857253406932992), we are now 100% compatible with Rubinius and have tested full support for JRuby.
-Uchio Kondo, the offical Japanese documentation maintainer for Padrino has also created an excellent guide for [Running Padrino on JRuby](http://www.padrinorb.com/guides/running-padrino-on-jruby) which gets you started.
+Uchio Kondo, the official Japanese documentation maintainer for Padrino has also created an excellent guide for [Running Padrino on JRuby](http://www.padrinorb.com/guides/running-padrino-on-jruby) which gets you started.
 Commits [here](https://github.com/padrino/padrino-framework/commit/ecf3968f216cbfb97008b487e34742c5b6f2f4ab), [here](https://github.com/padrino/padrino-framework/commit/4838791fe7a685179630ad4175a099a800f8626c), and [here](https://github.com/padrino/padrino-framework/commit/f991ea5376c71ee00f8bdf532c126c162c15dced).

 ## Routing Speed Improvements